Virtus Global Real Estate Securities Fund

 What Hurt Performance

-From our perspective the global real estate space market cycle still has room for further growth as we expect overall space market demand to exceed supply across most property sectors and major cities.
+From our perspective, the global real estate space market cycle still has room for further growth, as we expect overall space market demand to exceed supply across most property sectors and major cities.
 The private real estate asset market varies by property type and location, but is further along in the cycle in terms of valuations.
 However, we believe the global weight of capital looking for a home in high-quality, core real estate is meaningful enough to continue to support current real estate asset pricing.
 The year-to-date decline in interest rates is also supportive of current asset valuations.
 Nonetheless, we believe additional price appreciation will likely be driven largely by cash flow growth, as opposed to continued compression of capitalization rates.
-With the significant number of overseas buyers and private real estate equity capital that has been raised but unspent, we expect M&A activity to continue, if not accelerate, during 2016.
+Given the significant number of overseas buyers and private real estate equity capital that has been raised but unspent, we expect M&A activity to continue for the balance of this year and into 2017.

-In aggregate, we view a backdrop of low, but positive global economic growth and manageable new real estate supply as fundamental tailwinds for global real estate securities going forward.
-Should global economic growth continue to improve, this would facilitate further increases in real estate operating cash flows and dividends through higher property occupancies and, in cases where occupancy has reached equilibrium, higher rents.
-In effect, higher rents represent pricing power, a hard to find attribute in today’s investment climate.
-Combined with the supportive tailwind to real estate asset pricing, our base case remains for another positive total return year for global real estate securities in 2016.
+In aggregate, we view a backdrop of low, but positive U.S. economic growth and manageable new real estate supply as positive fundamental tailwinds for U.S. REITs going forward.
+Should U.S. economic growth continue to improve, this would facilitate further increases in real estate operating cash flows and dividends through higher property occupancies and, in cases where occupancy has reached equilibrium, higher rents.
+In effect, higher rents represent pricing power, a hard-to-find attribute in today’s investment climate.
+Combined with the supportive tailwind to real estate asset pricing, our base case remains for another positive total return year for U.S. real estate securities in 2016.